cathaoiragnew/cathaoiragnew.github.io/pages/home.md

 ##### What you'll find here
-- **About Me**: A quick intro about me along with my CV.
+- **About Me**: A brief introduction to my background and expertise, along with my CV.
 - **Projects**: Dive into my portfolio to see how I apply Computer Vision and AI to solve real-world problems in addition to performing fundamental research.
-- **Contact***: Feel free to reach out for collaboration opportunities, job opportunities or to discuss innovative ideas.
+- **Contact**: Feel free to reach out for collaboration opportunities, job opportunities or to discuss innovative ideas.

-Thank you for visiting, and I hope you find the content here both informative and inspiring.
+Thank you for visiting!